 Material and finish options to suit your workspace and personal style.

 Aerospace The quintessential retro-futurist finish, in clear anodized aluminum.
-White switch and rear cover plate.
+Black switch and rear cover plate.

 Tactical Understated gravitas, in black anodized aluminum.
 Black switch and rear cover plate.